libAtoms/workflow/docs/source/operations.generate.md

 # Generating Atomic Structures

-This page (and submodules of `wfl.generate`) cover self-contained operations that loosely cover creating new atomic structures, or modifying existing ones.
+This page (and submodules of `wfl.generate`) cover self-contained operations that loosely cover creating new atomic structures or modifying existing ones.

 ## Atoms and Dimers